 Ahead of the trip, Tolbert said participants learned proper Japanese etiquette from the Japan America Society of Dallas-Fort Worth and the Honorary Consul of Japan.

 "You need to understand fully what we’re possibly getting into.
-The vast majority of us have used high speed rail or been around it," said Narvaez, the only member of city council in the delegation to provide comment about the trip.
+The vast majority of us haven't used high speed rail or been around it," said Narvaez, the only member of city council in the delegation to provide comment about the trip.
 "We have got to get this and we have got to get this right."

 He said Monday the trip is critical to deciding the future of high-speed rail in Dallas.